AndreaCensi/env_jbds/README-ec2.md

 -----------------------------------

      $ ec2-run-instance ami-a9d2e7c0 --instance-type c3.large

 Method 2: Copying the AMI to your account
 ---------------------------------------------

+You can also copy the AMI and inspect the volume snapshots.

 Copy it to your account as follows: